elf4j/elf4j-api/README.md

 }
 ```

-### Provider SPI
+### SPI provider implementation

-#### The Service/Provider Interface

 In terms of the [Java SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) setup, the Service and Service
-Provider Interface in this simple case is one and the same.
-The service provider should implement this interface such
+Provider Interface in this simple case is one and the same `LoggerFactory`.
+The logging provider should supply complete
-that the ELF4J client application can discover and load the implementation using
+and concrete implementation (including both `LoggerFactory` and `Logger`) such that the ELF4J client application can
+discover and load the implementation using
 the [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).

 ```java